-Students are expected to be in class daily, be punctual, and be well prepared with all required class materials and completed assignments in the binder.
-They are expected to be positive contributors and collaborators who actively participate in class activities.
+Students are expected to be in class daily, be punctual, and be well prepared with all required class materials and completed assignments in their binders.
+You are expected to be a positive contributor to our learning community, to actively engage in class activities, to collaborate with your classmates and teacher in the construction of knowledge and the fostering of a vibrant and inclusive classroom atmosphere.

 The WL Team follows the Academy's attendance policy.
 Please, be aware that it is the responsibility of students and parents to check the attendance record in Power School.
-If you are absent, it is your responsibility to communicate with a classmate or with me to obtain the necessary information, homework, class work, etc. and to turn the homework in the day of your return to class.
+If you are absent, it is your responsibility to communicate with a classmate or with me to obtain the necessary information on homework, class work, etc. and to turn in assignments the day of your return to class.
 If your absence is unexcused, there will NOT be make-ups for any form of assessments, including unit final projects or presentations.